scharry30/Meta-Reason/README.md

-# MERA: Meta-Cognitive Reasoning Architecture

-MERA is a novel reasoning optimization framework that equips Large Reasoning Models (LRMs) with meta-cognitive self-regulation capabilities.
+This is a novel reasoning optimization framework that equips Large Reasoning Models (LRMs) with meta-cognitive self-regulation capabilities.
 It significantly reduces redundant reasoning and generation overhead without sacrificing accuracy.
 MERA explicitly decouples the reasoning process and the control mechanism, allowing fine-grained optimization of model behavior.

 ## 🔍 Key Features